Plant Balancing

 Registration Newsletter Conenga Group

-FAQ on asset accounting
+FAQ on plant balancing

 Plant balancing is the systematic recording and evaluation of energy and material flows within an industrial plant.
 The aim is to understand interrelationships, identify losses and optimize plant operation.
 At the CONENGA Group, we use these analyses as a basis for engineering, simulation and the implementation of concrete improvement measures.